 Move onto the next row, this time using 4 whole slates and outer slates with the appropriate tabs removed.
-These should be spaced 160mm up from the previous row before fixing in place as before.
+These should be spaced 180mm up from the previous row before fixing in place as before.

-Carry on adding rows as before, each one 160mm further up the roof than before and each row staggered from the previous one.
+Carry on adding rows as before, each one 180mm further up the roof than before and each row staggered from the previous one.
 Stop when you reach the apex of the roof as shown above.

-Finish off the top row using half slates, screwing them in as before and 160mm above the previous row.
+Finish off the top row using pre-cut half slates, screwing them in as before and 180mm above the previous row.
 Repeat the slating process for the opposite roof panel.

 Place the capping onto the apex of the roof and fix in place with 4 black dome head screws through the pre-drilled holes on each side.
+Apply an appropriate flashing (not supplied) to waterproof the join between the wall and the roof.